tapiocajellybeans/to_do_application/README.md

-# 📋 ToDoExample — Android To-Do App
+# 📋 To Do App — Android To-Do App

 A feature-rich Android to-do list application built with Java in Android Studio.
 Manage your tasks with due dates, a calendar view, daily reminders, and a home screen widget.